jwurzer/glslScene/README.md

 glslScene
 =========

-glslScene is a value tool that supports learning and training of GLSL programming.
+glslScene is a tool that supports learning and training of GLSL programming.
 It provides an environment for testing and developing GLSL shader programs.
 Loads any type of shaders (frag/vertex/…), images as textures and geometries.
 It will reload automatically resources on changes.
-Support of multiple framebuffers and rendering passes for postprocessing.
+Support of multiple framebuffers and  multiple rendering passes for postprocessing.

-Supported OS: Windows, Linux
+Supported platforms: Windows, Linux

 Main features of glslScene:
  * Hot Reloading